markushaug/Lane-Detection/README.md

 Used to recognize straight lines where a line is represented by polar coordinates.
 When all x-y values are represented as polar coordinates, intersection points of the resulting sinusoidal waves show at least two points that share the same line, with the intersection point representing an additional point on the line.
 As a result, the filter tracks the intersections and declares a line only if the number of points on the line exceeds a certain threshold.

 ## TODO
-- Apply an Bitwise-AND to put the Filter-Layer on top of the input stream.
+- Apply a Bitwise-AND to put the Filter-Layer on top of the input stream.
 - Optimization of the Algorithm (Intersection, Converting infinite lines to finite lines, ...)
 - Probabilistic Hough
   -> Equivalent to the Hough transformation, but provides endpoint values for all lines determined.